jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.76 ZScores

-Standardizes the values in an input raster by converting to z-scores.
+Standardizes the values in an input raster by converting to z-scores..

 *Parameters*: